Holy Sepulchre Cemetery (Alsip, Illinois)

 Holy Sepulchre Cemetery is a Roman Catholic cemetery of the Archdiocese of Chicago, located in the village of Alsip, Illinois, in Worth Township, southwest of Chicago.

+It was the first cemetery in the archdiocese to open post World War 1, after Mt.
+Olivet cemetery began to run out of space.

 Cemetery grounds

-Holy Sepulchre Cemetery is the westernmost of ten cemeteries in a two mile radius in and near the Mount Greenwood neighborhood of Chicago.
+Holy Sepulchre Cemetery is the westernmost of ten cemeteries in a two-mile radius in and near the Mount Greenwood neighborhood of Chicago.
 The large number of cemeteries was the basis for the fictitious "Seven Holy Tombs" area in several books by author John R. Powers.
 As is typical of the area, the cemetery is bordered on all sides by major roads and is surrounded by commercial and residential zones.

 Its most prominent feature is the Mausoleum of the Archangels.
 Dedicated by Cardinal Bernardin in 1993, the Mausoleum features life-size statues of the Archangels Michael, Gabriel, and Raphael.
 Each statue sits in the midst of a small park-like setting, with private seating areas and marble lined halls.
 This type of mausoleum is also known as a "garden crypt".
 Unlike the more traditional mausoleum layout, the burial vaults are in the exterior walls, thus eliminating interior corridors.